Nadav23AnT/DevOpsExperts_Path/README.md

 # Nadav-Chen-s-Projects
-All the files that this repository has are challenges on the way to learning python
+All files in this repository are challenges on the path to learn python